The Socialist 13 October 2021 |

-ON 28 March 1979, the Labour government of Prime Minister James Callaghan was defeated by one vote in a House of Commons motion of no confidence.
-Already in a minority, all the opposition parties voted against them and the government's time was up.
-In the subsequent general election, the Tories led by Thatcher gained an overall majority of 44.
+On 28 March 1979, the Labour government of Prime Minister James Callaghan was defeated by one vote in a House of Commons motion of no confidence.
+Already in a minority, all the opposition parties voted against it and the government's time was up.
+In the subsequent general election, the Tories led by Margaret Thatcher gained an overall majority of 44.

 Some, mainly the right wing of the Labour Party and trade unions, joined capitalist commentators in blaming the 'winter of discontent' for Labour's defeat, believing voters took fright at trade union power.
 In reality, many workers sat at home, disgusted with the Labour government's policies and particularly those of wage restraint that benefited nobody except the bosses and the rich.

 It could have been different.
-When Tory Prime Minister Edward Heath called a general election during the 1974 miners' strike on the theme of "Who rules Britain?" voters said, "You don't!"
-Labour, then led by Harold Wilson, was elected as a minority, which they extended to a small majority in October 1974.
+When Tory Prime Minister Edward Heath called a general election during the 1974 miners' strike and the three-day week on the theme of 'who rules Britain?' voters said, 'you don't!'
+Labour, then led by Harold Wilson, was elected as a minority, which was then extended to a small majority in October 1974.

 But the government stayed within the confines of the capitalist system and the increasingly sickly British economy.
 Chancellor of the Exchequer Denis Healey, having promised to "make the pips squeak" of the rich with a wealth tax, was confronted with a big business investment strike, inflation of nearly 25%, and rising unemployment.